MaartenCL/gzdoom/README.md

 _I have created a version more suitable for speedrunning that displays times that include hundredths of seconds.
 In co-op mode, kills, items, and secrets are in absolute numbers instead of percentages._

 _There is only a beta version now, which can be downloaded [here](https://github.com/MaartenCL/gzdoom/releases/download/v4.4.3-beta/gzdoom-speedrun.zip).
-The files should be copied over the latest release of GZDoom._
+The files should be copied over the latest release of GZDoom.
+This is for Windows 64 bit.
+If you require a different release, [feel free to ask](https://forum.zdoom.org/ucp.php?i=pm&mode=compose&u=31878)!_